[ Browse by Service Category : Criminal Justice and Legal Services : Sub-Topics of Criminal Correctional System (5) ]

 Ex-Offender Reentry Programs

 Programs that help people who have been released from a correctional facility make a successful transition to community life.
-Services generally include an assessment of the individual's needs, discussion of options and short-term case management involving coordination of needed services which may include housing location assistance, job training, job placement and retention services, legal assistance, literacy skills development, GED courses, parenting classes, life skills training, access to food and shelter resources, and other sources of support.
+Services generally include an assessment of the individual's needs, discussion of options and short-term case management involving coordination of needed services which may include housing location assistance, job training, job placement and retention services, legal assistance, literacy skills development, CAEC or other high school equivalency courses, parenting classes, life skills training, access to food and shelter resources, and other sources of support.

 The above terms and definitions are part of the Taxonomy of Human Services, used here by permission of INFO LINE of Los Angeles.